openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

 Configuration
 =============

-Switch to Networks tab of the Fuel web UI and click on *Settings*/*Other* section, the plugin checkbox enabled by default.
-For reasons of clarity not all settings are shown on the screenshot below:
+Switch to the guilabel:`Networks` tab of the Fuel web UI and click the guilabel:`Settings`/`Other` section.
+The plugin checkbox is enabled by default.
+The screenshot below shows only the settings in focus:

 .. image:: /image/nsxv-settings-filled.png
    :scale: 60 %

-Several plugin input fields refer to MoRef ID (Managed Object Reference ID), these object IDs can be obtained via Managed Object Browser which is located on the vCenter host, e.g. https://<vcenter_host>/mob
+Several plugin input fields refer to MoRef ID (Managed Object Reference ID);
+these object IDs can be obtained using Managed Object Browser, which is located on the vCenter host, e.g. https://<vcenter_host>/mob

-Starting from Fuel 9.0 settings on web UI are not disabled and it is possible to run deployment process with changed settings against working cluster.
-This change also impacts plugin settings which means that plugin settings can be changed and applied to Neutron.
-From plugin perspective it is not possible to disable specific input fields, below settings that break Neutron operations are commented.
+Starting from Fuel 9.0, the settings on the Fuel web UI are not disabled and it is possible to run the deployment process with the changed settings against a working cluster.
+This change also impacts the plugin settings as they can be changed and applied to Neutron.
+From the plugin perspective, it is not possible to disable specific input fields, the settings below that break Neutron operations are commented.

-Plugin contains the following settings:
+The plugin contains the following settings:

 #.
 NSX Manager hostname (or IP) -- if you are going to use hostname in this
-   textbox be sure that your OpenStack controller will be able to resolve it.
+   textbox, ensure that your OpenStack controller can resolve the hostname.
-   Add necessary DNS servers in *Host OS DNS Servers* section.
-NSX Manager must be connected to vCenter server which you specified on VMware tab.
+   Add necessary DNS servers in the guilabel:`Host OS DNS Servers` section.
+   NSX Manager must be connected to the vCenter server specified on the VMware tab.

-   OpenStack Controller must have L3 connectivity with NSX Manager through Public network.
+   OpenStack Controller must have L3 connectivity with NSX Manager through the Public network.

 #.
 NSX Manager username.

    .. note::

-      In order for Neutron NSX plugin to operate properly account that it uses must have Enterprise administrator role.
+      For the Neutron NSX plugin to operate properly, the account in use must have an Enterprise administrator role.

 #.
 NSX Manager password.

 #.
-Bypass NSX Manager certificate verification -- if enabled then HTTPS
+Bypass NSX Manager certificate verification -- if enabled, the HTTPS
-   connection will not be verified.
-Otherwise two options are available:
+   connection is not verified.
+Otherwise, the two following options are
+   available:

-   * setting "CA certificate file" appear below making it possible to upload CA certificate that issued NSX Manager certificate.
+   * The setting "CA certificate file" appears below making it possible to upload a CA certificate that issued the NSX Manager certificate.

-   * no CA certificate provided, then NSX Manager certificate will be verified against CA certificate bundle that comes by default within OpenStack controller node operating system.
+   * With no CA certificate provided, the NSX Manager certificate is verified against the CA certificate bundle that comes by default within the OpenStack controller node operating system.

 #.
-CA certificate file -- file in PEM format that contains bundle of CA
+CA certificate file -- a file in PEM format that contains a bundle of CA
-   certificates which will be used by the plugin during NSX Manager certificate verification.
-If no file is present, then HTTPS connection will not be verified.
+   certificates used by the plugin during the NSX Manager certificate verification.
+If no file is present, the HTTPS connection is not verified.

 #.
-Datacenter MoRef ID -- ID of Datacenter where NSX Edge nodes will be
+Datacenter MoRef ID -- an ID of the Datacenter where the NSX Edge nodes
-   deployed.
+   are deployed.

 #.
-Resource pool MoRef ID -- resource pool for NSX Edge nodes deployment.
+Resource pool MoRef ID -- a resource pool for the NSX Edge nodes deployment.
-   Setting change on deployed cluster affects only new Edges.
+   Changing this setting on a deployed cluster affects only the new Edges.

 #.
-Datastore MoRef ID -- datastore for NSX Edge nodes.
-Change of datastore
+Datastore MoRef ID -- a datastore for NSX Edge nodes.
+A change of the datastore
-   setting on deployed cluster affects only new Edges.
+   setting on the deployed cluster affects only the new Edges.

 #.
-External portgroup MoRef ID -- portgroup through which NSX Edge nodes get
+External portgroup MoRef ID -- a portgroup through which the NSX Edge nodes get
-   connectivity with physical network.
+   connectivity with the physical network.

 #.
-Transport zone MoRef ID -- transport zone for VXLAN logical networks.
+Transport zone MoRef ID -- a transport zone for VXLAN logical networks.

    .. note::

       This ID can be fetched using NSX Manager API https://<nsx_manager_host>/api/2.0/vdn/scopes

 #.
-Distributed virtual switch MoRef ID -- ID of vSwitch connected to Edge
+Distributed virtual switch MoRef ID -- ID of vSwitch connected to the Edge
    cluster.

 #.
-NSX backup Edge pool -- size of NSX Edge nodes and size of Edge pool, value
+NSX backup Edge pool -- the size of the NSX Edge nodes and the size of Edge
-   must follow format: <edge_type>:[edge_size]:<min_edges>:<max_edges>.
+   pool.
+The value must be in the format: <edge_type>:[edge_size]:<min_edges>:<max_edges>.

    **edge_type** can take the following values: *service* or *vdr* (service and distributed edge, respectively).